 For a list of current service areas on the M62, see Services on the M62.

-The plan for the M62 was as follows: Junction numbers refer to the situation upon opening.
+That plan was: (Junction numbers refer to the situation upon opening.)

 - SA48: Birch (J18-19)

 - SA84: Hensall (J34-35)

 Whereas the policy on other motorways had been to identify sites at 12 mile intervals and initially develop every-other one, a special rule was needed for the M62 because building across the Pennines was an engineering challenge on its own, without trying to build a service area too.
 Instead, it was agreed to build a large service area on each side of the Pennines, as close as a suitable plot of land could be found.
 Both of them had their issues, but they were all that was available.

 Interestingly, one more service area was provided immediately east of the M62 at West Cave, although that may just be a coincidence.